mostafa-abokhadra/backEndRef/typescript/elzero/1-lessons22-38.md

 console.log(obj.contract); // true
 console.log(obj.isActive); // false
 // Use Cases
-// Dynamic Properties**: When you have an object where the property names are not known ahead of time but\
-    //  you know the type of the values. interface Config {
+// Dynamic Properties**: When you have an object where the property names are not known ahead of time but you know the type of the values. interface Config {
     [option: string]: string;
 }